Disclaimer de blog

 The Purple scored a run in the bottom of the first when Kaylee King walked and eventually scored on a two out double by Reese McFadden.

-A walk to Blair to Blair to open the top of the second inning allowed the Gold to reclaim the run and she scored on a bases loaded walk to Wheeler.
+A walk to Blair to open the top of the second inning allowed the Gold to reclaim the run and she scored on a bases loaded walk to Wheeler.

 After being shutdown for the first three innings, the Purple squad rallied in the bottom of the fourth to tie the game at 5-5.